 Proposed spec text

+TGbe editor: Please insert the following paragraphs at the end of subclause 35.3.16.4 (Nonsimultaneous transmit and receive (NSTR) operation): (#19876)

-An AP that is affiliated with an AP MLD shall set the NSTR Power Save subfield in the MLD Capabilities And Operations subfield in a frame that it transmits to 1 if its dot11NSTRPowerSaveImplemented is true; otherwise, the AP shall set it to 0.
+An AP that is affiliated with an AP MLD shall set the NSTR Power Save subfield in the MLD Capabilities And Operations subfield in a frame that it transmits to 1 if its dot11NSTRPowerSaveImplemented is true.
+Otherwise, the AP shall set the NSTR Power Save subfield to 0.

-A non-AP MLD may notify the updated NSTR power save mode to its associated AP MLD, from which the NSTR Power Save subfiled in the MLD Capabilities And Operations subfiled set to 1 is received, by transmitting an NSTR Power Save Request frame through one of its enabled links.
+A non-AP MLD may notify the updated NSTR power save mode to its associated AP MLD, from which the NSTR Power Save subfield in the MLD Capabilities And Operations subfield set to 1 is received by transmitting an NSTR Power Save Request frame through one of its enabled links.
 Otherwise, the non-AP MLD shall not send an NSTR Power Save Request frame.

 An AP affiliated with an AP MLD shall not transmit an NSTR Power Save Request frame.